ghga-de/ghga-datasteward-kit/README.md

 Attention: Keep this output file in a safe, private location.
 If this file is lost, the uploaded file content becomes inaccessible.

+#### About concurrency

+In addition to the already existing batch upload command that allows for parallel processing and transfer on the file level, v4.3.0 added an asynchronous task handler for upload and download parallelization on the file part level.

+Moving from directly downloading the uploaded file to using content MD5 for validation purposes, there is no clear preference in which mode of parallelism should be used, as no benchmarking has been done yet with the current changes.

+By default, part level parallelism is set by the `client_max_parallel_transfers` to a value of 10.
+If you want to disable it, the value has to be explicitly set to 1.

 ### files ingest-upload-metadata

 *To be performed by Central Data Stewards only.*